jasmineuchil/MongoPython/README.md

 cd MongoPython
 ```

-After exposing, run python script `pythoncode.py` which will create a sample data
+Run python script `pythoncode.py` which will create a sample data

 To validate, login to the container
 ```